 The Context object (C-NUM = 2, C-TYPE = 1) in the COPS Decision message has the R-Type (Request Type Flag) value set to 0x08 (Configuration Request) and the M-Type set to zero.
 The Command-Code field in the mandatory Decision-Flags object (C-NUM = 6, C-TYPE = 1) is set to 1 (Install Configuration).

 Other values should cause the CMTS to generate a Report message indicating failure.
 The Report-Type object (C-NUM = 12, C-TYPE = 1) included in the COPS Report message has the Report-Type field set to 1 (Success) or 2 (Failure) depending on the outcome of the gate control command.
 All Report messages carrying the gate control response should have the solicited message flag bit set in the COPS header.
 All decision (DEC) messages, except the first one, should have the solicited message flag set to false in the COPS header.
 The first decision message sent from the CMS to CMTS should have the solicited flag set to true.
 The values of this flag are set to comply with the COPS specification.
 They should not affect the operation of the gate control protocol.

-If an object, that is received in a gate control message, contains an S-Num or S-Type that is not recognized that object MUST be ignored.
+If an object that is received in a gate control message contains an S-Num or S-Type that is not recognized or known but not required for the gate control message it was received in, that object MUST be ignored.
 The presence of such an object within a gate control message MUST not be treated as an error provided that after such parameter is dropped, all required objects are present in the message.